ipa320/ipa_seminar/ipa_seminar_perception/README.md

 #### 3.1.
 Run the segmentation

-The next step is to start the plane segmentation, using
+The next step is to start the plane segmentation.
+The algorithm uses [RANSAC](http://pointclouds.org/documentation/tutorials/random_sample_consensus.php#random-sample-consensus) to fit a plane model to the point cloud.
+It always finds the dominant plane regardless how the scene looks.
+Type
 ```
 roslaunch pcl_tutorial plane_segmentation.launch
 ```
-The node will find the dominant plane in the point cloud and output markers for the centroid and the normal of the plane.
+in a new terminal.
+The node will output markers for the centroid, the normal and the surface of the plane.
-It will also output the inliers of the plane (/plane_segmentation/plane) and the remainder of the scene (/plane_segmentation/above_plane) as point cloud
+It will also output the inliers of the plane (/plane_segmentation/plane) and the remainder of the scene (/plane_segmentation/above_plane) as point cloud.
+Use RVIZ to observe an compare the two output point clouds.

 #### 3.2.
 Visualize the marker